How to Trade Pennants in Forex (2026 Guide)

 Quick Summary

 Pennant patterns are high-conviction continuation signals that identify a temporary pause in a strong market trend.
 These formations consist of a sharp vertical move followed by a symmetrical triangular consolidation where price range narrows.
-In 2026, momentum-based strategies utilizing pennants exhibit a 62% historical win rate when aligned with higher-timeframe trends.
+Thomas Bulkowski’s testing of more than 1,600 pennants puts the break-even failure rate at 54% for both breakout directions, so the pattern earns its keep through the measured move and a tight stop rather than through a high hit rate.

 How to trade pennants in forex begins with recognizing the “Flagpole,” which represents a surge of institutional conviction in a specific direction.
 This initial impulse move sets the stage for a period of equilibrium where buyers and sellers temporarily balance their positions.
 It provides a standardized framework for anticipating the next leg of a trending market.